 Figure 2: Dielectric strength of common insulator materials

-To meet the growing need for compact solutions without compromising performance, TI has created the ISO1500 isolated RS-485 transceiver.
+To meet the growing need for compact solutions without compromising performance, TI has created the ISO1500 isolated RS-485 transceiver and the ISO1044 isolated CAN transceiver.
 Figure 3 compares the solution size of the optocoupler solution shown in Figure 1, an industry-standard 16-pin small-outline integrated circuit (SOIC) isolated RS-485 transceiver and the ISO1500.
 Note that these designs only show the signal isolation of the RS-485 transceiver.
 The application note, “How to Isolate Signal and Power for an RS-485 System”, provides a helpful overview for isolating power in RS-485 systems.

 All content and materials on this site are provided "as is".
 TI and its respective suppliers and providers of content make no representations about the suitability of these materials for any purpose and disclaim all warranties and conditions with regard to these materials, including but not limited to all implied warranties and conditions of merchantability, fitness for a particular purpose, title and non-infringement of any third party intellectual property right.
 No license, either express or implied, by estoppel or otherwise, is granted by TI.
 Use of the information on this site may require a license from a third party, or a license from TI.